Andrewmh71/ROB421/README.md

 # Features
 ## Supplemental Artefacts:
 - Miguel Garspa's Artefacts
+    -  Gimbal tracking of the head in order to track user if they step out of view
-    -
+    -  [Add tracking video]
--Andrew Dillon's Artefacts:
+- Andrew Dillon's Artefacts:
-  _Focus of facial recognition aspects of the movement 1.)
+  -Focus of facial recognition aspects of the movement 1.)
 Isolates single user and only mirrors that user:
   2.)
-Checks to see if it is an authorized user, only then it would copy movements 3.) would look register the emotion of the user and attempt to overwrite the current expression on the robot
+Checks to see if it is an authorized user, only then it would copy movements 3.) would look register the emotion of the user and attempt to overwrite the current expression on the robot [add associated videos]

--Andrew Hiser's Artefacts:
+- Andrew Hiser's Artefacts:
   -
 -Connor Rozenberger's Artefacts:
   -